python-begginer1401/TalentLens/README.md

 ---

-## 📃 License

-This project is open-source.
-Feel free to fork and adapt it for your needs (mention us if you do!).

----

 ## 🙌 Author

-Built with 💡 by [Your Name]
+Built with 💡 by [The TalentLens team]
 If you enjoy this tool, consider giving it a ⭐ on GitHub!